How to Convert HTML to PDF in .NET Core

 Frequently Asked Questions

-What security features are available for PDF files?
+What options are available for rendering PDFs?

 Jacob Mellor, Chief Technology Officer @ Team Iron